Combined Heat and Power

 Who is eligible for the incentives?

-Owners of systems smaller than 50 MW may take advantage of this tax credit, and their systems must be placed into service from October 4, 2008, through December 31, 2016.
+Owners of systems smaller than 50 MW may take advantage of this tax credit, and their systems must be placed into service between October 3, 2008 and January 1, 2017.
 Only the original constructor or user of the CHP property may take the tax credit.

 What are the incentives and how do they work?